Chicago, Illinois

 Chicago Programs, Policies, and Strategies

-In 2021, Chicago dedicated $188 million through a general obligation bond that funds climate and other recovery projects.
-Of this amount, $41 million is allocated to building electrification and decarbonization programs such as the Green Homes Chicago initiative, which provides free home energy upgrades and energy efficiency retrofits to income-eligible homeowners.
-In 2022, the Chicago Building Decarbonization Working Group released a Recommendations Report, which accompanies the City’s Climate Action Plan and details 26 building-sector strategies to drive down emissions while advancing equitable outcomes across the city.
+In 2021, Chicago supercharged its climate efforts by dedicating $188 million through a general obligation bond that funds climate and other Covid-related recovery projects.
+The bond allocates $41 million to building electrification and decarbonization programs such as the Green Homes Chicago initiative, which provides free home energy upgrades and energy efficiency retrofits to income-eligible homeowners.
+In 2022, the Chicago Building Decarbonization Working Group released a Recommendations Report, which accompanies the City’s Climate Action Plan, detailing 26 building-sector strategies to drive down emissions while advancing equitable outcomes across the city.

-BEI will continue to expand our work in Chicago in the coming years, supporting the City-led commitment to improve the health and livelihoods of its residents, especially those from frontline and historically marginalized communities.
-Continued progress in Chicago will help pave the path for other Midwestern cities to develop regionally-appropriate strategies and scale up investments in healthy, climate resilient buildings and homes.
+BEI will continue expanding its work in Chicago and Illinois, supporting both the City and State’s commitments to improving the health and livelihoods of its residents, especially those from frontline and historically marginalized communities.
+Continued progress in Chicago and Illinois will help pave the path for other Midwestern jurisdictions to develop regionally-appropriate strategies and scale up investments in healthy, climate resilient buildings and homes.